Zacarhay/Pynq-ionew/Index.md/What.md

 Jupyter notebook runs in a web browser.
-Only a (compatible web browser)['https://jupyter-notebook.readthedocs.io/en/latest/notebook.html#browser-compatibility'] is needed to start programming PYNQ with Python.
+Only a [compatible web browser]('https://jupyter-notebook.readthedocs.io/en/latest/notebook.html#browser-compatibility') is needed to start programming PYNQ with Python.

 For higher performance, you can also use C/C++ with Python and PYNQ.
 The Xilinx SDK software development environment is available for free.
 You can also use third party software development tools.